How to make soymilk kefir

 For someone like me, who doesn’t like drinks with bubbles or alcohol, kefir tastes “strong”.

-It remains me of yogurt that has come bad.
-As you can imagine from this, I didn’t enjoyed the taste of kefir at first.
+It remains me of yogurt that has come bad (as you can imagine from this description, I didn’t enjoyed the taste of kefir at first).

-- During the fermentation, the yeast of the kefir grains transform the milk sugars into alcohol and carbon dioxide (which gives the bubbly taste).
+- During the fermentation, the yeast of the kefir grains transform the milk sugars into alcohol and carbon dioxide (which gives that bubbly taste).